flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 Sometimes, I feel overwhelmed by all the stuff I have to do, and even more by all the stuff I'm passionate about.
 So, most of my life, I've been on a quest to sort myself out, get more shit done and turn more ideas into real things.

-What played a central role in that quest where the task managers I used to organize my TODOs **and thoughts**.
-I tried them all, some for a long time: Todoist, Wunderlist, Omnifocus, Flow, Anydo, Things, Trello and even Apple's Reminders app.
+The task managers I used to organize my TODOs and **thoughts** played a central role in that quest.
+And I've used them all, some for a long time: Todoist, Wunderlist, Agenda, Omnifocus, Flow, Anydo, Things, Trello and Apple's Reminders app.

-You guessed it - I found them all frustrating.
+You guessed it - I found all those task managers frustrating.
 They just felt rigid, cumbersome and distracting.
-So I created Flowlist.
-One particular aspect they share doesn't jive at all with the way I think: They force your notes into fixed categories like *Project*, *Task*, *Subtask* and *Description*.
+One particular aspect they all share doesn't jive at all with the way I think: They force your notes into fixed categories like *Project*, *Task*, *Subtask* and *Description*.

 However reality isn't fragmented by such arbitrary categories, much less can you know the category or abstraction level of a thought the moment it pops into your head.
 The structure of ideas, tasks or "projects" rather emerges from the process of thinking about- or working on them.